a2i-dpg/skills-and-certification/README.md

 [Admin Documentation](docs/index.md) link.

 ## Menu Builder
-After login you can import/export menu using menu builder. goto `/menu-builder/menus` like `http://127.0.0.1:8000/menu-builder/menus`, then for the first time press `import menu` button. it will help you to import menu from menu-backup folder.
+After login as a system admin now you can import/export menu using menu builder. goto `/menu-builder/menus` like `http://127.0.0.1:8000/menu-builder/menus`, then for the first time press `import menu` button. it will help you to import menu from menu-backup folder.
 If you create any menu, you could push it to git using export.